 Jose Vega, MD, PhD, is a former writer for Verywell Health covering stroke.
 For more than two decades, Dr. Vega has worked as a neurologist, serving populations at high risk of stroke in various emergency, inpatient, and outpatient settings.
 As a published researcher, he has presented at national and international neurology, neuroscience, neuroimmunology, immunology, and endocrinology conferences.
 He also has authored several book chapters and peer-reviewed scientific articles.
 His work appears in journals such as the Journal of Neuropathy and Experimental Neurology.

-Dr. Vega received his bachelor's degree from Rutgers University, and an MD/PhD degree from the New Jersey Medical School.
+Dr. Vega received his bachelor's degree from Rutgers University, and an MD/PhD degree from the Rutgers New Jersey Medical School.
 He completed his post-doctoral research fellowship at Harvard Medical School's Center for Neurological Diseases, and his residency in Neurology at Columbia University's Neurological Institute of New York.

 Verywell Health is an award-winning online resource for reliable, understandable, and up-to-date health information on the medical topics that matter most to you.
 We take a human approach to health and wellness content and reach more than 300 million readers annually.